-Coronavirus cases in India rises to 223
+Coronavirus cases in India rises to 258

-New Delhi, Mar 21: Novel coronavirus cases in India rose to 223 on Friday after 50 more people were infected with the fast-spreading virus in various parts of the country, according to Health Ministry data.
+New Delhi, Mar 21: The number of positive cases in India rose to 258 Saturday, from 236 a day earlier.
+A total of 35 fresh cases were reported in various parts of the country on Friday.

-Among those found positive for coronavirus are 32 foreign nationals, including 17 from Italy, three from the Philippines, two from the UK, one each belonging to Canada, Indonesia and Singapore.
+Among the 258 are 39 foreign nationals, including 17 from Italy, three from the Philippines, two from the UK, one each belonging to Canada, Indonesia and Singapore.

 The figure also includes four deaths reported from Delhi, Karnataka, Punjab and Maharashtra so far.